Skip to main content

 12. Procurement

 1. We operate a Responsible Procurement Policy which aims to apply the principle of environmental sustainability throughout our supply chain.
-We include environmental considerations in the selection of products, services and suppliers.
+We include environmental and diversity considerations in the selection of products, services and suppliers.

 13. Environmental governance